 Core strengths need to be identified, along with how best to leverage them

 Participation in at least 40 hours of Continuing Coach Education (CCE), or 40 Continuing Coach Education (CCE) units, completed in the three years since the initial award of your credential or since your last credential renewal, with at least 24 hours/units in Core Competencies.
 Beginning in 2016, ICF Credential-holders will be required to demonstrate completion of at least three (3) Continuing Coach Education (CCE) units in the area of coaching ethics to be eligible for renewal of their ICF Credentials.
-This requirement will apply to all coaches whose ICF Credentials are slated to expire on or after December 31, 2016.
+This requirement applies to all coaches whose ICF Credentials are slated to expire on or after December 31, 2016.
 It will not apply to coaches whose ICF Credentials expire on December 31, 2015.
-View the ICF Ethics CCE Course.
 For ACC renewals, an additional 10 hours of Mentor Coaching is also required.

 As the GCMA is newly formed, it has not gone out to market to get a formal pulse on how it is being perceived, nor what the HR buyers’ hopes or expectations are from it.
 However from the initial discussions so far, based on input from the three bodies, the feedback has been very positive that such an alliance has been born.